fbgencer/markdownipy/README.md

 I was trying to change some predefined strings to speed up my writing process, yet instead of text manipulation I just wanted to make it as a library.

-Sometimes I also forget markdown syntax, so this library requires no memory (I hope so) :)
+Sometimes I also forget markdown syntax, so this library requires no memory (I hope so, there is even no function calls) :)

 Only requirement is remember properties of markdown and the rest will be handled